English as a Second Language

 The English as a Second Language (ESL) concentration allows students to focus beyond their core English literature, language, and writing courses.
 Specialized study in ESL methods and in language assessment provides students with the basic skills needed to teach ESL in the US and abroad.

-In addition to the English Major requirements and electives, ESL students must choose 12 hours from the following list following the Program Notes as outlined below and in the Undergraduate Catalog:
+In addition to the English Major requirements and electives, ESL students must choose 12 hours from the following list following the Program Notes as outlined below and in the 2017-2018 Undergraduate Catalog - English (BA):

 - ENGL 4101-4109 Special Topics in English (only if topic is ESL)